Leolty/repobench/BASELINE.md

 # Baseline

 We provide the baseline for RepoBench.
-We provide the role of each python file, the exact usage can be seen in the comments of the files.
+Specifically, we introduce the following files to run the baseline for each task:

 ## RepoBench-R